-Christianity - a new focus for our giving VFFF's founder Sir Vincent Fairfax was a committed Christian and actively involved in the Anglican Church.
-Christian faith was a central pillar of his life and character. providing purpose, a robust ethical framework and the basis of care for others.
+1 Christianity - a new focus for our giving VFFF's founder Sir Vincent Fairfax was a committed Christian and actively involved in the Anglican Church.
+Christian faith was a central pillar of his life and character, providing purpose, a robust ethical framework and the basis of care for others.
 Following VFFF's 2017 strategic review process and the adoption of a more integrated funding structure, Thriving people and places, VFFF turned its focus to developing a new goal for our Christianity funding.
 'In Sir Vincent's day, Christianity was sufficiently mainstream that by adulthood most Australians knew the basics of the Christian faith and knew people who sought, however imperfectly, to put it into practice.'
 Geoffrey White OAM, Trustee Emeritus Since 2012, VFFF's Christianity funding has broadly focused on developing public interest in Christianity.
 Led by a sub-group of the VFFF Board, VFFF thoughtfully considered the role of the Foundation in a modern context.
 Recognising that Christianity is an important foundation in equipping young people to act ethically, thoughtfully and compassionately, VFFF developed the new goal: Young people are able to make life choices informed by an understanding of Christian faith and belief.
-VFFF's goal aged 25 or less are able to make life choices informed by an understanding of Priority outcomes nterest in Christian faith.
+VFFF's goal Young people aged 25 or less are able to make life choices informed by an understanding of Christian faith and belief.
+Priority outcomes Young people gain knowledge of and nterest in Christian faith.
+Young people have positive, engaging experiences that encourage their participation in Christianity.
+Activities we support The following are examples of the types of activities that VFFF supports in our Christianity funding, to achieve the above priority outcomes: - Provide young people with access to Christian teachings - Provide young people with opportunity to actively participate in faith based activities. - Promote discussion with young people of Christianity's place in the development of modern society. - Provide Christian ministry to educational institutions. - Facilitate the participation of young people in local church communities. - Activities that are youth-led and informed by authentic input from young people.
+FUNDING SNAPSHOT